docker/docs/compose/rails.md

     CMD ["rails", "server", "-b", "0.0.0.0"]

-That'll put your application code inside an image that builds a container with Ruby, Bundler and all your dependencies inside it.
+That'll put your application code inside an image that builds a container with Ruby, Bundler, Yarn and all your dependencies inside it.
 For more information on how to write Dockerfiles, see the [Docker user guide](/engine/tutorials/dockerimages.md#building-an-image-from-a-dockerfile) and the [Dockerfile reference](/engine/reference/builder.md).